 We consider risk-based on the country of origin-of the materials used in our products.
 Due diligence and programming are then developed based on the resulting risk profiles of these product constituents.
 For FY18, we focused on the following key raw materials: magnesium, tin, cobalt, gold, tungsten, tantalum, and wood.

-This map depicts general country of origin information for the above key and other raw minerals.
+This map depicts general country of origin information for some raw minerals.